 - Anaemia, shortness of breath and tiredness.
 This is much more likely if you have a genetic condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 People of Mediterranean, African and Asian ancestry are especially at risk.

-Will I need to be checked or monitored before or while taking dapsone?
+Will I need to be monitored before or while taking dapsone?

 1. Dapsone may cause low oxygen levels.
 If this happens, the dapsone will need to be stopped.
 An urgent blood count needs to be taken if you develop shortness of breath or chest pain.